A boy, a skatepark, and church safety

-Jesus always protects the vulnerable and exposes evil.
+Jesus always protects the vulnerable, confronts injustice, and embodies love and respect.
 We want to follow the example of Jesus: our model for equal, loving, and mutual human relationships.

 The following Domestic and Family Violence support services are available: